-Annual Deaf Awareness Week These involve a large number of local deaf awareness groups and involve displays and Seminars in different areas of NHS Grampian.
-Patient Rights (Scotland) Act 2011 The above range of communication work also supports our compliance with the Patient Rights (Scotland) Act 2011, Section 3 (2) (d) which requires us to ensure that patients are supplied with information and support in a form appropriate to the patient's needs. b) The NHS Grampian Staff Equality and Diversity Seminars Every Seminar includes a dedicated section on disability.
+Annual Deaf Awareness Week

+These involve a large number of local deaf awareness groups and involve displays and Seminars in different areas of NHS Grampian.

+b) The NHS Grampian Staff Equality and Diversity Seminars

+Every Seminar includes a dedicated section on disability.
 Every participant is given their own personal copy of the NHS Education for Scotland "Z" Card entitled: "Sensory Impairment, Points for Good Communication".
 This contains simple practical advice to improve communication with people who have a sensory impairment.

-As noted at above 3 (v) b above, 2,523 staff have completed either Equality and Diversity KSF Level Two or Level Four training in the period 1 st April 2017 to 31 st March 2019.
-Every participant has been given their own personal copy of the NHS Education for Scotland "Z" Card entitled: "Sensory Impairment, Points for Good Communication and the content discussed in detail at every Seminar. c) The active promotion of health within our local disability communities This work has continued, in co-operation with the three local Health and Social Pare partnerships in Grampian.
-NHS Grampian has supported targeted health promotion campaigns such as: • "Know Who To Turn To" • The work of PAMIS to have an Adult Changing Places facility in every main NHS Grampian building.
-National and Local Mental Health initiatives The NHS Grampian Disability Discrimination Act Review Group have continued to support both local and national mental health initiatives.
-These include: The "Butterfly Scheme" for people living with dementia.
-The "See Me" campaign aimed at removing the stigma of mental ill health The "Keys to life" initiative designed to improve the quality of life for people with learning disabilities and other complex needs.
+As noted at above 3 (v) b above, 2,523 staff have completed either Equality and Diversity KSF Level Two or Level Four training in the period 1st April 2017 to 31st March 2019.

+Every participant has been given their own personal copy of the NHS Education for Scotland "Z" Card entitled: "Sensory Impairment, Points for Good Communication and the content discussed in detail at every Seminar.

+c) The active promotion of health within our local disability communities

+This work has continued, in co-operation with the three local Health and Social Pare partnerships in Grampian.
+NHS Grampian has supported targeted health promotion campaigns such as:

+- "Know Who To Turn To" - The work of PAMIS to have an Adult Changing Places facility in every main NHS Grampian building.

+National and Local Mental Health initiatives

+The NHS Grampian Disability Discrimination Act Review Group have continued to support both local and national mental health initiatives.
+These include:

+- The "Butterfly Scheme" for people living with dementia. - The "See Me" campaign aimed at removing the stigma of mental ill health - The "Keys to life" initiative designed to improve the quality of life